-While travelers can expect limited capacity at restaurants and other indoor venues for now, this summer's calendar offers the return of many beloved festivals and events, including Ride the Rockies.
-You can catch a Rockies game at Coors Field, and tickets for Red Rocks summer concerts already are on sale.
+With loosened capacity restrictions across the state, this summer's calendar offers the return of many beloved festivals and events.
+You can catch a Rockies game at Coors Field, enjoy summer concerts at Red Rocks and much more.

 A favorite since 1891, the Broadmoor Manitou Pikes Peak Cog Railway will reopen this spring after two years of restoration, taking visitors to the brand-new Summit Visitor Center atop the 14,115-foot summit of Pikes Peak.
 The much-anticipated Palisade Plunge is set to be one of the longest singletrack downhill-mountain-bike trails in the U.S., and Arapahoe Basin will inaugurate the highest via ferrata climbing route in North America.
 Colorado will commemorate the Bicentennial of the historic Santa Fe Trail throughout 2021, and the Rocky Mountaineer luxury train will debut its first U.S. route from Denver to Moab this fall, with an overnight in Glenwood Springs.